What are the latest news in the AI governance market?

 In our AI governance market deck, you will find everything you need to understand the market

-In this blog post, we cover the latest AI governance market news and explain why each update matters.
+In this blog post, we cover the latest AI governance market news, and we constantly update this page as new announcements appear.

 And if you want to better understand this new industry, you can download our pitch covering the AI governance market.